 - d.
 Employment and Training Opportunities (Subtitle X § 305.5(h)).
-As part of construction of the M Street Buildings the Applicant will (i) comply with the executed First Source Employment Agreement to promote and encourage the hiring of District residents, as set forth in the agreement included in the case record at Exhibit 2K; and (ii) comply with the executed Certified Business Enterprise Agreement, in order to utilize local, small, and disadvantaged businesses, as set forth in the agreement included in the case record at Exhibit 2L. - e.
+As part of construction of the M Street Buildings the Applicant will: (i) comply with the executed First Source Employment Agreement to promote and encourage the hiring of District residents, as set forth in the agreement included in the case record at Exhibit 2K; and (ii) comply with the executed Certified Business Enterprise Agreement, in order to utilize local, small, and disadvantaged businesses, as set forth in the agreement included in the case record at Exhibit 2L; - e.
 Environmental Benefits (Subtitle X § 305.5(k)).
 The M Street Buildings have been designed to integrate a host of sustainable features.
 The Applicant will incorporate solar panels on the roofs of the M Street Buildings that will cover approximately 2,400 total square feet on the East and West M Buildings combined in an effort to generate a portion of each Building's energy consumption.

-The Applicant will design the M Street Buildings to achieve LEED Silver under LEED v4 for Building Design and Construction.
+The Applicant will design the M Street Buildings to achieve LEED Silver under LEED v4 for Building Design and Construction and will submit a LEED checklist with each building permit application evidencing that the respective Building has been designed to achieve LEED Silver under LEED v4 for Building Design and Construction.
 The Applicant will endeavor to seek certification but proffers a condition relating to design in accordance with Subtitle I § 305.5k(5).
-The Applicant is not proffering its LEED commitment as a new public benefit for the second-stage PUD, but rather in compliance with the original benefits and amenities approved in ZC Order No. 02-38A.
+The Applicant is not proffering its LEED commitment as a new public benefit for the second-stage PUD, but rather in compliance with the original benefits and amenities approved in Z.C.
+Order No. 02-38A;

-- f.
+f.
 Security and Construction Mitigation Plan (Subtitle X § 305.5(q)).
-The Applicant will abide by a separate Construction Management Plan for each M Street Building, to be in place throughout the construction of the applicable M Street Building. - g.
+The Applicant will abide by a separate Construction Management Plan for each M Street Building, to be in place throughout the construction of the applicable M Street Building;

+- g.
 Transportation Features (Subtitle X § 305.5(o)) Safety Study.
-The Applicant will contribute \$30,000 to DDOT for the purpose of undertaking a safety study related to the 4th and M Street intersection. - h.
+The Applicant will contribute \$30,000 to DDOT for the purpose of undertaking a safety study related to the 4th and M Street intersection.
+If the safety study requires additional adjustments that do not correspond to the approved PUD, then the Applicant will support making those adjustments as recommended; - h.
 Building Space for Special Uses (Subtitle X § 305.5(j)).
 The Applicant will dedicate a minimum of 6,000 square feet of the East M Building as a community center.
-The Applicant will permit ANC 6D to select the community center operator, but prior to turning over occupancy of the community center to the operator, the ANC will be required to provide information about the selected operator to the Applicant, including but not limited to the operator's business plan, governance structure, financial statements, board of directors (if any), affiliates (new and established) and scope of services (e.g. programming, hours of operation).
-The ANC will permit the Applicant to provide meaningful input and feedback on the information provided (e.g. comments and concerns relating to substantive issues in the aforementioned documents), with the Applicant's feedback not to be unreasonably withheld or delayed.
+The Applicant will permit ANC 6D to select the community center operator, but prior to turning over occupancy of the community center to the operator, the ANC will be required to provide information about the selected operator to the Applicant, including but not limited to the operator's business plan, governance structure, financial statements, board of directors (if any), affiliates (new and established) and scope of services (e.g., programming, hours of operation).
+The ANC will permit the Applicant to provide meaningful input and feedback on the information provided (e.g., comments and concerns relating to substantive issues in the aforementioned documents), with the Applicant's feedback not to be unreasonably withheld or delayed.
 If the ANC does not agree with the Applicant's feedback, then it must respond in writing to the Applicant explaining its position, and the ANC and the Applicant must resolve all issues regarding the operator prior to the Applicant turning over occupancy of the community center to the operator.
 Once the Applicant turns over occupancy to the operator, the operator will be required to maintain the community center in good order, repair, and conditions, consistent with the terms of the lease agreement to be executed for the community center.